deepakzat/Risk-Analysis-and-premium-prediction-in-vehicle-insurance-using-machine-learning-alg/README.md

 This approach provides insurance companies with the necessary tools to identify new markets, target customers with the highest risk profiles, and optimize their pricing strategies.
 We achieved 80% accuracy on risk prediction and 77% accuracy on premium prediction Ultimately, this approach can help insurance companies lower their risk and costs and provide better customer service

-please use the premium prediction dataset in A_stacking ipynb
+please use the premium prediction dataset in A_stacking ipynb dataset for risk classification is taken from kaggle (https://www.kaggle.com/datasets/sagnik1511/car-insurance-data)